 PhotonViews send out a viewID for every network message.
 This viewID is an integer, composed of the player ID and the player's view ID.
 The maximum size of an int is 2,147,483,647, divided by our MAX_VIEW_IDS(1000) that allows for over 2 million players, each having 1000 view IDs.
 As you can see, you can easily increase the player count by reducing the MAX_VIEW_IDS.
 The other way around, you can give all players more VIEW_IDS at the cost of less maximum players.

 It is important to note that most games will never need more than a few view ID's per player (one or two for the character...and that's usually it).
 If you need much more then you might be doing something wrong!
 It is extremely inefficient to assign a PhotonView and ID for every bullet that your weapon fires, instead keep track of your fire bullets via the player or weapon's PhotonView.

 There is room for improving your bandwidth performance by reducing the int to a short( -32,768, 32,768).
 By setting MAX_VIEW_IDS to 32 you can then still support 1023 players Search for "//LIMITS NETWORKVIEWS&PLAYERS" for all occurrences of the int viewID.
 Furthermore, currently the API is not using uint/ushort but only the positive range of the numbers.
 This is done for simplicity and the usage of viewIDs is not a crucial performance issue in most situations.

 Groups and Scoping

-The PhotonNetwork plugin does not support real network groups and no scoping yet.
-While Unity's "scope" feature is not implemented, the network groups are currently implemented purely client side: Any RPC that should be ignored due to grouping, will be discarded after it is received.
-This way, groups are working but won't save bandwidth.
+The PhotonNetwork plugin supports real network groups but no scoping yet.
+While Unity's "scope" feature is not implemented, the network groups are currently implemented.